Skip to content

 What’s an author to do?

-There is so much information online advising on the basic dos and don’ts of creating a website, but you do need to do a bit of research to find it.
+There is so much online about the basic dos and don’ts of creating a website, but you do need to do a bit of research to find it.
 And, there are plenty of legitimate and reasonable services out there.
 If you’re confused or uncertain, ask around.

 2. Decide if you have the skills, or want to learn them, to create a website of your own.
 It can be pretty simple.